 Step 6: These bake fast, about 10 to 12 minutes.
 You can check if they’re done by inserting a skewer in the center.
 It should come out clean.

-Step 7: Let them cool in the pan for a couple of minutes, and if you had greased your pan thoroughly, they’ll slide right out.
+Step 7: Let them cool in the pan for a couple of minutes, and if you have greased your pan thoroughly, they’ll slide right out.

 Never to miss an opportunity to give recipes a Tasha Twist, I glazed my donuts in a vibrant green color with a pop of pink and strips of ivory (I’ll get to it in a moment).